 Now, 143 years later, thanks to advanced technology, the assistant responding to the voice command is not even a human being.
 It’s the electronic device itself—the digital voice assistant (DVA) that hundreds of millions of people already have and use on a daily basis.

 Obviously, consumers have opened their homes and lives to this increasingly commonplace technology.
-Juniper Research says that by 2022, more than 870 million DVAs will be doing their master’s bidding in the United States alone, and that more than 5 billion voice assistants will be installed on smartphones worldwide.
+Juniper Research says that by 2022, more than 870 million DVAs will be doing their master’s bidding in the United States alone and that more than 5 billion voice assistants will be installed on smartphones worldwide.

-That’s great for the manufactures of digital assistants, but what about all the other brands that are itching to leverage voice assistant marketing for customer engagement and commerce?
+That’s great for the manufacturers of digital assistants, but what about all the other brands that are itching to leverage voice assistant marketing for customer engagement and commerce?
 How prepared are they to deliver on the at-my-command interactions that voice assistants seem to promise?

 The challenges—strategic and pragmatic